COVID’s Impact on Travel to Japan

 September 23 2022: Prime Minister Kishida Fumio has announced that as of October 11, the cap on daily arrivals to Japan will be removed.
 At the same time, visa-free travel will resume of independent travellers from eligible countries.
 Entrants will need to show evidence of at least three COVID-19 vaccinations for submit a negative COVID-19 test with 72 hours of their intended travel.
 Effectively, as of October 11, Japan is open again to tourism – welcome back!

-September 12 2022: on Friday last week, Japan’s total confirmed cases of COVID-19 since the beginning of the pandemic topped 20,000,000.
+September 12 2022: On Friday last week, Japan’s total confirmed cases of COVID-19 since the beginning of the pandemic topped 20,000,000.
 The country continues to experience its seventh wave of COVID-19, number are declining yet remain high with 99,491 new infections recorded on Friday and the total number of cases has doubled in less than two months.
 The total number of deaths has also been increasing, with more than 42,000 now recorded since the beginning of the pandemic.

-September 5 2022: the government has made further announcements about the pending easing of restrictions on tourism into Japan.
+September 5 2022: The government has made further announcements about the pending easing of restrictions on tourism into Japan.
 As of this Wednesday, September 7, international visitors are able to enter Japan so long as they have had at least three COVID-19 vaccinations or undergo a PCR test prior to travel, agree to follow COVID protocols including social distancing and wearing face masks in confined spaces and book their travel package – including flights and all accommodation – through a registered travel agent in Japan.
 In effect, the travel agent will act as the sponsor inviting the traveller to Japan however visitors are no longer required to book at fully guided tour, meaning that from their arrival in Japan, travellers will effectively be independent to do as they please so long as they follow the accommodation itinerary agreed with the travel agent.
 Visitors are also required to apply for and have a visa granted in advance of their travel.

 August 31 2022: Prime Minister Kishida has announced that as reported, Japan will lift its cap on daily arrivals to 50,000 from September 7 onward.
 Japan also looks set to ease restrictions on tourism by allowing entry of visitors on non-guided package tours however there is no further information or substantiated announcement about this yet.
 We will update this page once more information is available.